 Thanks for reading!
 Now I invite you to comment with your experiences and tips!

-Over time I will be adding updates and additions to keep this article as up to date from my experience as possible.
 Please note that what I’ve written is not an exhaustive discussion of the direct sales industry, but rather my own personal and professional experience over the past twenty years.
 I will, however, not tolerate MLM bashing or specific instances of calling out direct sales companies.
 I mean this as a positive resource to help facilitate meaningful thought around choosing to represent a direct sales company.